swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 2. it includes the keyword `case` to indicate its relationship with existing pattern matching syntax (switch cases, `if case`)
 3. it doesn't introduce conflicts or ambiguity with existing language features

-The alternative keyword `matches` also came up in some early feedback in the context of an eventual more holistic to make Swift's pattern matching syntax more approachable:
+The alternative keyword `matches` also came up in some early feedback in the context of an eventual more holistic change to make Swift's pattern matching syntax more approachable:

 ```swift
 if destination matches .messageThread(let id) {